 The value of this step lies in the firsthand knowledge gathered by the modeler where deviations may lie between what is expected and what is actually going on in a process and what issues may lie at the core of the process that make it work the way it does.

 Some people feel that it is faster to call a group of process experts into a room and then build the process by listening to the group describe the process.
 Our experience shows that this actually takes longer (by several times) and is less accurate.
-The modeler usually has a better feel for how the model should be constructed and why a certain structure should be used and this knowledge can be better implemented when 10 people aren’t standing over his or her shoulder
+The modeler usually has a better feel for how the model should be constructed and why a certain structure should be used and this knowledge can be better implemented when 10 people aren’t standing over his or her shouldera workcell model flow

 Walk the Process, making quick notes of the process flow.
 Urge the process expert to start with the most common flow.
 Note exceptions and come back to those exceptions later.
 Collect the duration of the activity, splits, combinations and resources used.
 Collect what is happening at each activity.